 Let me first say, I DO NOT LIKE OR BELIEVE AUTOMATED CELL BALANCING IS NECESSARY FOR A WELL EXECUTED FRACTIONAL "C" SYSTEM.

 Automated cell balancing is where the most debate around BMS systems stems from.
 Many BMS systems have the ability to balance the cells using small resistors to divert current from the cells actively hitting high voltage levels to those cells that are not yet at high voltage levels.
 Sounds good right?
 Picture four 5 gallon buckets filling with water for a moment.
 When one becomes full, ahead of the others, a small spigot dumps some of that excess "overflow" into the less full buckets but if the fill rate is fast enough it can't handle all the excess "flow"..
 This is sort of how "shunt balancing" or a diversion of current balancing system works.
 All good in theory and even in practice when done right.
 The problem is that it's RARELY done correctly.

-In reality shunt balancing needs to be done, and executed, with a good sound design and done, in my humble opinion, at LOW CURRENTS.
-BMS systems such as the Clean Power Auto House Power BMS do not allow shunt balancing until well after the HVC has cut away charging.
+In reality I believe shunt balancing needs to be done, and executed, with a good sound design and executed, in my humble opinion, at LOW CURRENTS.
+BMS systems such as the Clean Power Auto House Power BMS do not allow shunt balancing until after the HVC has cut away charging.
 "But, but cell balancing won't work automatically then?"
-Absolutely!!!!
+Absolutely!